 The twin San Francisco / Alameda Counties People of the State of California v.
 BP P.L.C. et al. cases and these San Mateo / Marin / Imperial Beach cases expect their Defendants to roll over without a fight, and expect reporters not to question anything related to ‘leaked ICE memos’ which turn out not to be evidence of an industry-wide public deception conspiracy.
 Tedious as it may be, a dive into each facet of the ‘crooked skeptics’ accusation will be richly rewarded because it all unravels no matter where anyone looks.
 If the public loses all faith in the notion that the fossil fuel industry pays skeptic scientists to participate in a giant denial machine, then there is no reason for anyone to ignore the detailed science-based climate assessments from those skeptics.

 Pt 2 in a 3-part series.
-Coming up in Pt 3: “Introducing ClimateFiles.com”
+Pt 3: “Introducing ClimateFiles.com”